 Pros of MonsterInsights:

-• Comprehensive tracking features for various Google Analytics data, from eCommerce to form submissions, logged-in users, custom post types, custom events, and more.
+- Comprehensive tracking features for various Google Analytics data, from eCommerce to form submissions and form conversions, logged-in users, custom post types, custom dimensions, and more.

 Cons of MonsterInsights: